Skip to main content

 Bombs

-Bombs are dropped from atmosphere craft or launched from orbit using the lower of Shooting or Piloting.
+Bombs are dropped from atmospheric craft or released from orbit.
+Attack rolls use the lower of Shooting or Piloting.

 Bomb Notes